-- You also get to use your own domain name without “wordpress.com” attached to the end of it.
-There’s nothing better than your own domain name!
+- Custom domain name.
+You also get to use your domain name without “wordpress.com” attached to the end of it.

 - Flexibility and customization.
-WordPress.org offers users a lot of flexibility when it comes to customizing their sites.
-You can install any number of free or premium themes and plugins (i.e. Tasty Pins, Tasty Recipes, and Tasty Links), as well as add your own custom code, to change how your website looks and works.
+WordPress.org offers users a lot of flexibility with customizing their sites.
+You can install any number of free or premium WordPress themes and plugins (i.e., Tasty Pins, Tasty Recipes, Tasty Roundups, and Tasty Links) and add your custom code to change how your website looks and works.
 There is no limit to what you can do with your site.

 - Monetization.
-This is a big one if you plan to have a monetizable food blog this is a big one!
-WordPress.org allows you to run ads, and place affiliate links, on your site without having to share the revenue with your hosting platform.
+This is a big one if you plan to have a blog to make extra income.
+WordPress.org allows you to run ads and place affiliate links on your site without sharing the revenue with your host.

-- Tracking and scripts.
-You can install scripts for things like Google Analytics with no limitations.
+- Tracking.
+You can install tracking like Google Analytics with no limitations.

 - Domain name and hosting.
-When you use WordPress.org you’re on your own with your domain name and hosting.
-Depending on who you decide to host with, this expense can add up.
+When you use WordPress.org, you’re on your own with your domain name and hosting.
+This expense can add up depending on who you decide to host your website.

 - Technical.
 WordPress.org requires a bit more technical prowess than WordPress.com.
-Because WordPress.org does allow for more customization, site maintenance can get a little more complicated.
-While not necessary, it does help to know some basic coding and web knowledge.
+Because WordPress.org allows for more customization, site maintenance is a little more complicated.
+While not necessary, it helps to know some basic coding.

 - File backups and updates.
-You are responsible for making sure your site is backed up and your plugins and themes are kept up to date.
-This isn’t complicated, but it is one more thing to add to your to-do list.
+You are responsible for making sure your site is backed up, and your plugins and themes are kept up to date.
+This isn’t complicated, but it is another thing to add to your to-do list.

 - No live support.
-WordPress.org doesn’t provide live support, so you have to work with your hosting company or reach out to the community forum if you ever need help.
+WordPress.org doesn’t have live support, so you must work with your hosting company or reach out to the community forum if you ever need help.

 - Free to use.
 Once you sign up for an account, WordPress.com provides a free subdomain and hosts your site for free for up to 3 GB of space.
-Once you reach that space limit you will have to upgrade your plan to increase your storage amount.
+Once you reach that space limit, you must upgrade to an E-commerce or Business plan to increase your storage amount.

 - Ease of use.
 WordPress.com is incredibly easy to use.
 Everything you need is laid out for you.
-You don’t have to worry about hosting, updates, backups, security, etc. WordPress.com literally takes care of a lot for you, starting with their Personal plan.
+You don’t have to worry about hosting, updates, backups, security, etc. WordPress.com takes care of a lot for you, starting with their Personal plan.

 - 24/7 support.
 Support is available 24/7 through email and community forums.
 And if you have a paid plan, you can chat with their support for real-time assistance.

 - Ad placements.
 WordPress.com places ads on all free websites, but the catch is that you don’t make money off of these ads.
-If you don’t want your users to see these ads, you’ll have to upgrade to a paid plan.
+If you want to remove ads, you must upgrade to a paid plan.

 - No monetization.
-You are not allowed to sell ads on your website or use ad networks like Mediavine, AdThrive, Google AdSense, etc. However, you can apply for the WordAds program, but any revenue generated is shared with WordPress.
-In addition, you cannot add affiliate links to your site if you are using the free plan.
+You can’t monetize your site with ads or ad networks like Mediavine, AdThrive, Google AdSense, WooCommerce, etc. In addition, you cannot add affiliate links to your site on the free plan.

 - Limited customizations.
 You can’t upload any custom themes.
-Instead, you are limited to a selection of free and premium themes that are available.
-Free plan users aren’t able to install any plugins, but paid users can install from a selection of compatible plugins.
+Instead, you only have a few free and premium themes.
+Free plan users can’t install plugins, but paid users can install compatible plugins.

 - Branded domain.
 Free WordPress.com sites come with a WordPress.com branded domain (i.e. https://yourblog.wordpress.com.)
-You’ll have to upgrade to a paid plan if you want to remove this branded domain.
+You must upgrade to a paid plan to remove this branding.

-- No tracking scripts.
-You can’t install tracking scripts like Google Analytics.
-Instead, you are limited to the stats WordPress.com generates for you.
+- No tracking tools.
+You can’t install tracking tools like Google Analytics.
+Instead, you are limited to WordPress.com’s stats.